-What should you look out for?To help members of the public protect themselves from becoming a victim of fraud, Cifas (the UK’s Fraud Prevention Service) advises the following:
+To help members of the public protect themselves from becoming a victim of fraud, Cifas (the UK’s Fraud Prevention Service) advises the following:

 As well as this general advice, there are also steps you can take to protect yourself and your family in some specific situations that have emerged over the past few weeks.

 We expect that fraudsters will be planning to benefit from the package of measures that the government has introduced to support those affected by the coronavirus outbreak – but not in the way that the Chancellor intended.

 Individuals and businesses owners, who find themselves in desperate need for help at this very difficult time, are likely to be particularly susceptible to scams.
 We have seen, even prior to the announcement of the new measures, evidence of tax refund and rebate scams using what seem to be authentic HMRC logos.
 In some cases, the fraudsters tried to spoof a genuine email address or change the ‘display name’ to make it appear genuine.

 Remember, HMRC will never send notifications by email about tax rebates or refunds.

 Check emails carefully and, if you are suspicious, do not: